raspberrypilearning/flappy-astronaut/worksheet.md

 ```

-1. The next step is to read the data from the accelermoeter, and then round each of the values.
+1. The next step is to read the data from the accelerometer, and then round each of the values.
 The accelerometer detects *changes* in velocity (speed) in three directions - x, y and z.

 ```python]
 def get_shake():